 I explained that to compromise Genesis is not a salvation issue per se (salvation is conditioned upon faith in Christ—not what one believes about the age of the earth or days of creation).
 However, compromising on Genesis is an authority issue and a gospel issue.
 It is an authority issue because reinterpreting Genesis is undermining the authority of God’s Word and exalting man’s fallible words.
-It is also a gospel issue because to believe in millions of years, evolution, or both is to blame God for death and evil in the world instead of blaming our sin in Adam.
+It is also a gospel issue because to believe in evolution and/or millions of years is to blame God for death and evil in the world instead of blaming our sin in Adam.

 It’s interesting that in this article Peter Enns is quoted as saying the following:

 Enns disputes Ham’s take on the situation and said he never heard of the term “historical science.”
 “I wonder if he made that up,” said Enns, affiliate professor of biblical studies at Eastern Universityin St. Davids, Pa.